ax-va/Pytest-Okken-2022/09--coverage/09-3--excluding-code-from-coverage.md

     foo()
 ```

-Notice: beware of coverage-driven development / testing - we don't have to cover 100% of code.
+Notice: Beware of coverage-driven development / testing - we don't have to cover 100% of code.